aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.gridweb/gridweb/_index.md

 ```

 Sets whether to enable the paging after data filtered,will take affect when EnablePaging is true.

+**Remarks**

 When sets to true, the control will paging based on filtered data,the default value is false.

 **Parameters:**
 | Parameter | Type | Description |